deeprodge/streaming_tts/README.md

 - **TTS Engine**: kokoro library with phoneme-level timing
 - **Frontend**: Vanilla JavaScript, Web Audio API
 - **Audio**: Real-time PCM streaming with word-level highlighting

+## ⚠️ Known Issues

+**Live Caption Highlighting**: The word-level highlighting feature is currently experiencing synchronization issues and may not work reliably in all scenarios.
+We're actively working on resolving these issues.